Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Experimental Setup

-A five-layer 1D convolutional model (with ReLu activation with a degree of 0.1) is used with 10 filters and a kernel size of 16 in each layer.
-Last, a fully connected layer is added.
-A feature dimensionality of four is chosen.
-The architecture is chosen based on a validation dataset ($10\%$ of the entire training dataset).
-An OC-SVM is applied to the extracted features with a Radial Basis Function (RBF) kernel function and a threshold of 0.88.
-The threshold is set rather low due to the characteristics of the real data: First, the exact condition of the training dataset is not known.
-Second, individual sensors can be calibrated poorly, leading to anomalies in the training dataset.
-The model is trained with the Adam optimizer with default settings.
+We used a five-layer 1D convolutional model with ReLu activation at a degree of 0.1.
+Each layer consists of 10 filters and a kernel size of 16.
+Additionally, a fully connected layer with four nodes was added.
+This architecture was determined through validation on a dataset comprising $10\%$ of the entire training dataset.
+We aimed to keep the feature space dimensionality as small as possible (set to four) to encourage the encoder model to focus solely on relevant data variations.
+The model was trained using the Adam optimizer with default settings for 100 epochs and a batchsize of 32.
+To calculate the contrastive loss function, we define positive pairs as data measurements recorded within the same month after the workshop visit.
+This timeframe is selected based on domain knowledge.
+We apply an OC-SVM to the extracted features using a Radial Basis Function (RBF) kernel function and set a threshold of 0.88.
+The choice of a relatively low threshold is influenced by the characteristics of the real data.
+Firstly, the exact condition of the training dataset is not known.
+Secondly, individual sensors can be poorly calibrated, leading to anomalies in the training dataset.
+The health ind{icator} is calculated during test phase as the distance to the decision boundary of the OC-SVM.
+The comparison method HELM is trained using a single layer AE with 30 neurons, and a one-class classifier with 100 neurons.
+The multiplicative factor for determining the threshold is set to 1.0, and the threshold is established based on 88\% of the training data, following the same setting as for the {C}ontrastive model.
+An ensemble of five models was trained and executed.
+Other values were chosen to be the standard values for HELM ($C=1e-5$, $\lambda=1e-3$).